M.Ed in Teaching and Learning in Higher Education

 Part-time, campus based Masters Programme

 An academic programme to support reflection and development on your teaching and learning in higher education.
-The programme follows your specific interests and research questions, and can be studied via a face-to-face route, with a Sheffield-based cohort.
+This two year programme is designed to follow your specific interests and research questions.

 About the course

 The University of Sheffield was one of the first institutions to respond to growing concerns about the quality of higher education teaching in the 1990s.
 In January 1992 it launched the MEd for University Lecturers course to provide professional development for lecturers which would be recognised by the award of a higher degree in education.
 The main aim of this course was to develop a growing network of lecturers interested in innovation and change in university teaching.
 The name of the course was changed in 2007 to the ‘MEd in Teaching and Learning in Higher Education’.
 This reflects a growing recognition that a wide range of professionals are involved in supporting learning in universities not simply ‘lecturers’.